Top Tips for Suppliers

 How do I change an Opportunity I have already published?

 Once an Opportunity has been published it cannot be edited directly.
 However you can publish an Addendum which effectively does the same thing.
-This allows you to amend some of the information on the Opportunity Details Page (step 1) such as: the Opportunity description, the procurement dates, and uploaded documents.
+This allows you to amend some of the information on the Opportunity Details Page (step 1) such as:

 You cannot change Business or Construction Categories, nor the questionnaire or scoring scheme.